OBOFoundry/OBOFoundry.github.io/principles/fp-004-versioning.md

 Recommendations and Requirements
 -------

-In addition to an IRI specifying the current release (see [Principle 3](https://obofoundry.org/principles/fp-003-uris.html)), each official release MUST have a unique [version IRI](https://www.w3.org/TR/owl2-syntax/#Ontology_IRI_and_Version_IRI) that resolves to the specific ontology artifact indicated.
+In addition to an IRI specifying the current release (see [Principle 3](https://obofoundry.org/principles/fp-003-uris.html)), each official release MUST have a unique version IRI that resolves to the specific ontology artifact indicated.
 Consumers can then use the version IRI to uniquely identify which official release of the ontology they used, and to retrieve unaltered copies of the file(s).
-The versionIRI is constructed using (1) an ontology _base prefix_ (2) a version _identifier_ and (3) a path to a particular version _product_ or artifact.
+A _version IRI_ is a full path that MUST resolve to the particular version of the ontology artifact.
+Both the version IRI and the corresponding artifact MUST contain an identical _version identifier_ string.

-Version identifiers for the ontology artifacts themselves SHOULD be of the form “YYYY-MM-DD” (that is, a date conforming to ISO-8601), OR use a numbering system (such as semantic versioning, i.e, of the form "NN.n"), but in any case each MUST associate with a <i>distinct</i> official release.
+Version identifiers MUST either be of the form “YYYY-MM-DD” (that is, a date) OR use a numbering system (such as semantic versioning, i.e, of the form "NN.n").
+Each version MUST associate with a <b>distinct</b> official release.
 The date versioning system is preferred, as it meshes with the requirement that version IRIs be specified using dated PURLs (see below).

-If a date-based version identifier is used, it MUST conform to ISO-8601, ie. “YYYY-MM-DD“.
-Variants of this such as (a) using two digits for year instead of four (b) using one digit for month or year (c) using a delimiter other than a hyphen (d) any other ordering such as day/month/year or month/day/year (c) any other variant MUST NOT be used.
+If a date-based version identifier is used, it MUST conform to [ISO-8601](https://www.iso.org/iso-8601-date-and-time-format.html), ie. “YYYY-MM-DD“.
+Variants of this--such as (a) using two digits for year instead of four (b) using one digit for month or year (c) using a delimiter other than a hyphen (d) any other ordering such as day/month/year or month/day/year (c) any other variant--MUST NOT be used.

-All OBO projects MUST also have versioned PURLs that resolve to the corresponding artifacts specified by the versionIRIs, in perpetuity.
+All OBO projects MUST also have versioned PURLs that resolve to the corresponding artifacts specified by the version IRIs, in perpetuity.
 If the files are moved, the PURL MUST be updated to resolve to the new location.

 Note that the content of official release files MUST NOT be changed.
 For example, if a bug is found in some official released file for some ontology, the bug MUST NOT be fixed by changing the file(s) for that official release.
 Instead the bug fixes should be included in a new official release, with new files, and consumers can switch to the new release.

-Additionally, each ontology SHOULD have an owl:versionInfo attached.
-When this is attached, it MUST correspond to the version Info.
+Additionally, each ontology SHOULD have an owl:versionInfo statement.
+When this is stated, it MUST correspond to the version Info.

 Implementation
 -------